juanca/blog/README.md

 1. For each tracked state value, the component updates the state value via some event handler.

-### Higher order component
+### Higher-order component

 A more versatile approach is decoupling the desired behavior from the desired presentation.
 The distinction to draw is a new component which can remember some value for any given component.
-A higher order component composes a new component with these criteria:
+A higher-order component composes a new component with these criteria:

 1. Takes components as arguments (and any configurable options)
 2. Returns a new component with the desired behavior